 The officer then has to inform you that you have the right to refuse to participate in the Standard Field Sobriety Tests.
 The Standard Field Sobriety Tests include the Horizontal Gaze Nystagmus, the Walk and Turn, and the One Leg Stand.
 An officer may ask you to complete additional standardized tests to determine if you are intoxicated but these three make up the basic tests given in every case.
 The officer may also bring in a Drug Recognition Expert (DRE) to do further tests and evaluations if he or she believes you are under the influence of something other than alcohol.

-The officer also has to inform you that you have the right to refuse to submit to the small portable breath test (PbT) on scene.
+The officer also has to inform you that you have the right to refuse to submit to the small preliminary breath test (PbT) on scene.
 The PbT has been deemed so unreliable that it is not admissible in a criminal case except under specific circumstances.
 Yet an officer is able to use the PbT as a basis to develop probable cause to arrest you for suspicion of Driving Under the Influence.

 Those voluntary tests are used by the officer, in addition to his or her other observations, to develop probable cause to arrest you for suspicion of driving under the influence of alcohol or drugs.
 Whether or not you should submit to those tests is something you should discuss with an attorney and Andrea Kim will gladly advise you on that.